 About the Founders

-Alvin Uy and Ray Philips are both fathers who grew up in the same area in Los Angeles, California.
-Ray graduated from the University of California.
-Alvin studied art at three schools: California State Polytechnic University, Platt College, and ArtCenter College of Design.
+Alvin Uy and Ray Philips are both fathers who grew up in the same area in LA.
+Ray graduated from the University of California and Alvin studied art at three schools: Cal Poly Pomona, Platt College, and ArtCenter College of Design.

-At Ray’s job, there was a kid that refused to bathe for days.
-Philips asked why he did this, and the child said it was because he couldn’t take his stuffed toy with him in the bath.
-So, Ray made a plush toy that could hold soap to get the kid to wash up.
+At Ray’s job, there was a kid that refused to bathe for days because he couldn’t take his favorite stuffed toy into the bath.
+So, Ray made a plush toy that could hold soap and it worked.
+He was convinced this could help other parents and he partnered with Alvin to design the product.

-They launched SoapSox in 2013 with seven toy designs.
+SoapSox was launched in 2013 with seven toy designs.
 The duo ran a Kickstarter campaign that raised $52,000 from 624 backers.
 Six months later, they did $300,000 in sales and inked a deal with Nordstrom.

 Shark Tank Appearance

 Despite being new to the market, SoapSox already had impressive sales.
-Alvin and Ray appeared on season six of Shark Tank, asking for $260,000 for 10% equity.
-After making their introduction, they gave each Shark a SoapSox animal that symbolized their personalities.
+Alvin and Ray appeared on season six of Shark Tank, seeking $260,000 for 10% equity.
+After making their introduction, each Shark was given a SoapSox animal that symbolized their personalities.
 Sadly, the Sharks were surprised at the hefty margins of the toys.

 After Shark Tank

-In 2016, they scored a licensing deal with Disney and Paw Patrol, which let them make plush toys of TV characters that kids adore.
-They are available on SoapSoxKids.com, Walmart, ToysRUs, Amazon, and 50 Nordstrom US stores.
+In 2016, the startup scored a licensing deal with Disney and Paw Patrol, which let them make plush toys of TV characters that kids adore.
+The products are available on SoapSoxKids.com, Walmart, ToysRUs, Amazon, and 50 Nordstrom US stores.

 Many SoapSox toys have 4 to 5-star reviews on Amazon.
 Children and parents love them and SoapSox is continuing to see steady growth.
 The Sharks will regret not offering slightly more money to buy them out.